seanox/virtual-environment/README.md

 - Configure the target environment in `creator.yaml`
 - Use the command line and go to the root directory of the project
 - Call `npm install` to initialize the runtime environment
-- Call `node creator.js` to create the Portable Development Environment
+- Call `node creator.js` to create a Portable Development Environment
 - Target environment is created in the directory `./workspace`

 # Changes (Change Log)